idealvin/coost/readme.md

 - [test](https://github.com/idealvin/coost/tree/master/test)

-  Some test code, each `.cc` file will be compiled into a separate test program.
+  Test code, each `.cc` file will be compiled into a separate test program.

 - [unitest](https://github.com/idealvin/coost/tree/master/unitest)

-  Some unit test code, each `.cc` file corresponds to a different test unit, and all code will be compiled into a single test program.
+  Unit test code, each `.cc` file corresponds to a different test unit, and all code will be compiled into a single test program.

 - [gen](https://github.com/idealvin/coost/tree/master/gen)